Costs & Financial Aid

 The online Master of Infrastructure Planning & Management is a self-sustaining, fee-based program offered by the UW Department of Urban Design & Planning in partnership with UW Continuum College.

 Course fees are charged on a per-credit basis and are the same for resident (Washington state) and nonresident students.
-In addition to course fees, students pay other required fees each quarter, including registration and technology fees.
+In addition to course fees, students pay other required fees each quarter, including registration, U-PASS and technology fees.
 There may be additional costs for textbooks and other course materials.

 Fees are due by the third Friday of the quarter.
 The estimate below is based on 2018–2019 rates and are subject to change without notice.